-- Social welfare services - Coordinating and planning the protection and rehabilitation of vulnerable groups such as displaced persons
+- Social welfare services. - Coordinating and planning the protection and rehabilitation of vulnerable groups such as displaced persons

-• National planning and coordination on childcare provision References: • Similar ministry found in Singaporean cabinet.
-Justification for • Single ministry in charge of interrelated subjects of poverty Construction : alleviation and protection of vulnerable groups
+National planning and coordination on childcare provision

+References: Justification for Construction: Similar ministry found in Singaporean cabinet.

+Single ministry in charge of interrelated subjects of poverty alleviation and protection of vulnerable groups biodiversity